 Answer 3.
 If service providers are required to act only on "actual knowledge" their motivation to cooperate with authors will dissipate.
 The reason why courts have developed the doctrines of contributory and vicarious copyright liability is based on this recognition.
-Actual knowledge, the courts have determined, is an incomplete standard to deter infringement with respect to works distributed through long established channels, and nothing in the current state of the marketplace suggests that the electronic distribution of works is so different as to justify a different assessment of the needs to fight infringement.
+Actual knowledge, the courts have determined, is an incomplete standard to deter infringement with respect to works distributed through long established channels, and nothing in the current state of the marketplace suggests that the electronic distribution of works is so different as to justify a different as-sessment of the needs to fight infringement.
 The key considerations in determining liability, regardless of the means used to distribute the work, should be the same: control, knowledge, financial gain, and responsible activity by all the involved par-

 Question 4.
-In your testimony, you argue against excluding the making of temporary, transient electronic copies from copyright liability by giving the example of a server in a country without copyright protection who infringes by making extra copies there, arguing the software developer would be left without a remedy for this infringement.
+In your testimony, you argue against excluding the making of temporary, transient electronic copies from copyright liability by giving the example of porary, transfer electronic conjugate from copyright monthly by giving the sample as server in a country without copyright protection who infringes by making extra copies there, arguing the software developer would be left without a remedy for this infringement.
 But in this example, isn't the developer's real grudge against the operator of the foreign server?
-What has the telephone company done other than to simply transmit a signal over its lines, the contents of which are unknown to it?
+What has the telephone company done other than to simple the content of which one unknown to it?
+Why ply transmit a signal over its lines, the contents of which are unknown to it?
 Why should the telephone company then be made to pay the software developer for the incidental, transient and temporary copies that are made in this process, which remains in its system for less than a second?